triplingual/yale-opensearch-extensions/README.md

 --------------

 1. Open the Web Console (Tools => Web Developer => Web Console)
-1. Paste the line in, press enter
+1. Paste the line in, then press enter.

 Extension Installation Lines